prenats/ansible-rams/README.md

 #### 6 - Is REMOTE host user ROOT?:

-If your host user is root, then you'll need to enable root access in /etc/ssh/sshd_config file inside that same host.
+If your remote host user is root, then you'll need to enable root access in /etc/ssh/sshd_config file inside that same host.
 I recommend setting it to prohibit-password authentication instead of allowing password which poses a security risk. **(ATTENTION)**

 To achieve this just edit your /etc/ssh/sshd_config:
 ```bash